 Ignition interlock devices can shorten the time of your administrative license suspension in many states and get you back to driving more quickly.
 You can apply for a restricted license (also known as an interlock restricted license) that allows you to drive a vehicle equipped with an ignition interlock.

-In some states, you can completely eliminate the DUI/DWI license suspension after completing your interlock program.
+In some states, you can completely eliminate the DUI/DWI license suspension after completing your car breathalyzer program.
 Our state requirements pages include step-by-step information on how to obtain an interlock restricted license in each state, as well as helpful links to state DMV pages and necessary forms.
 Following these instructions can get you behind the wheel safely and quickly.

 How Long Do You Keep the Restricted License?